ishritt/ishritt.github.io/Skills.md

 ---
 title: Skills
 layout: Skills
 description: 'I have always wanted to exploare various fields and I have been one to try different things.<br />Over these two years of my college, I have tried my hands on quite a few things.
-Hvae a look here.'
+Have a look here.'
 image: assets/images/back.jpg
 nav-menu: true
 ---